-Introducing the Office of the Dean of Graduate Studies
+Introducing the Graduate Studies Office

-The Office of the Dean of Graduate Studies is situated in West Theatre, near the Office of the Vice Provost/ Chief Academic Officer, in Front Square.
+The Office of the Dean of Graduate Studies is situated in West Theatre, near the Office of the Vice Provost/Chief Academic Officer, in Front Square.
 The Dean's office links closely with the Academic Registry in relation to all matters pertaining to the registration, progression, assessment and graduation of postgraduate students, both taught and research.

-The Dean of Graduate Studies is the college officer with responsibility (under the College Statutes and College Calendar) for graduate students.
+The Dean of Graduate Studies is the college office with responsibility (under the College Statutes and College Calendar) for graduate students.
 The current Dean, Martine Smith, is a Professor in the School of Linguistic Speech and Communication Sciences.
 Her email is dngrstd@tcd.ie